-The UE shall be capable of measuring the P-CCPCH RSCP of the serving cell and of intra-frequency neighbour cells in accordance with [11].
-The P-CCPCH transmit power ( $P{ref}$ ) of the serving cell and of each intra-frequency neighbour cell in the monitored neighbour cell list shall be signalled by higher layers to the UE in order that the UE may estimate the mean pathloss to the serving cell ( $L{serv}$ ) and to each of the N neighbour cells in the monitored neighbour cell list ( $L_1$ , $L_2$ , ... $L_N$ ).
+The UE shall be capable of measuring the P-CCPCH RSCP of the serving cell and of intra-frequency and interfrequency neighbour cells in accordance with [11].
+The P-CCPCH transmit power ( $P{ref}$ ) of the serving cell and of each neighbour cell (with a primary or a secondary frequency being the same as UE's current working frequency) in the monitored neighbour cell list shall be signalled by higher layers to the UE in order that the UE may estimate the mean pathloss to the serving cell ( $L{serv}$ ) and to each of the N neighbour cells in the monitored neighbour cell list ( $L_1$ , $L_2$ , ... $L_N$ ).
+The pathloss used in the following formulas is a linear value, but not a logarithmic (dB) value.